Junior boxers notch up 21 medals at Asian C'ships

 The team ended top in terms of medals won but finished second behind Uzbekistan (20) which had a better gold count of eight.
 The gold-medallists among men were Vishvanath Suresh (46kg) and Bishwamitra Chongtham (48kg).

 The top women finishers for the country were reigning national champion Kalpana (46kg), Preeti Dahiya (60kg), Tanshbir Kaur Sandhu (80kg) and Alfiya Tarannum Pathan (+80kg).
-The silver medals were claimed by Yogesh Kagra (63kg), Jaydeep Rawat (66kg) and Rahul (70kg).
+The silver medals were laimed by Yogesh Kagra (63kg), Jaydeep rawat (66kg) and Rahul (70kg).

 Among the women, Tamanna (48kg), Tannu (52kg), Neha (54kg), Khushi (63kg), Sharvari Kalyankar (70kg) and Khushi (75kg) picked up silver medals.
 The bronze-medallists' list for women comprised Rinku (50kg), Ambeshori Devi (57kg) and Mahi Lama (66kg).